 FEWER ARE GETTING DRUNK BEFORE THE AGE OF 14

-The percentage of ninth graders who got drunk before the age of 14 has fallen from about 20 per cent (in 2000) to 5 per cent, in 2020.
+The percentage of ninth graders who got drunk before the age of 14 has fallen from about 20 per cent in 2000 to just over 5 per cent in the latest survey.

 THE ROLE OF PARENTS IS IMPORTANT